AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365-with-s2s-connection/step-3-of-3-connect.md

    >[!NOTE]
    >
-   >The Username in Marketo must match the User Name for the sync user in CRM.
+   >The username in Marketo must match the [email address](https://docs.microsoft.com/en-us/power-platform/admin/manage-application-users#view-or-edit-the-details-of-an-application-user) of the Application User in the CRM.
 The format can be `user@domain.com` or DOMAIN\user.

 ## Select Fields to Sync {#select-fields-to-sync}